“They seem to have left my voice in the dressing room!” – Judy Garland, Westbury Music Fair, 1967

 Judy had a call for 10 a.m. and was dismissed at 10:30 a.m. due to the Rooney situation.
 Apparently, Judy had the rest of the day off.

 June 13, 1941: Four clippings.
 First, we have a couple more notices of Judy’s engagement to David Rose.
 The third and fourth clippings are of what might be called “Garland Fashions.”
 There’s the Judy Garland Play Suit as well as the Ziegfeld Girl Slip.

-Also from June 13, 1941, comes this story that definitely goes into the “Curio Department.”
+June 13, 1941: From the “Curio Department.”
 A young man from Lebanon, Pennsylvania, hitchhiked his way across the country in an attempt to meet Judy, complete with a letter he had written to her, to give to her personally.

 This wasn’t Judy’s first issue with an overzealous fan.
 On March 7, 1940 (see the March 8 entry), the FBI and local police stopped two men who had plotted to kidnap Judy.
 Luckily they weren’t successful!

 The following is the text from the above article.

 Found sitting on penny scales at a Hollywood street corner, broke and hungry, at 4:30 a.m., Earl Troy, 18, told police today that he had hitch-hiked here from Lebanon, Pennsylvania, to see Judy Garland, but couldn’t find her.

 Sorrowfully he handed officers a note he had written the young movie actress.
 It read: “Dear Judy: Do I want to be with you the rest of my life?
 You bet your life I do.
 Where the heck do I find you in a place like this?”

 He hadn’t mailed the letter because he lacked a penny for a stamp.